maheshesh/EKSKafka/README.md

 - Thank you Yolean for the detailed instructions and sample code.
 This has a good reference on how to build a Kafka cluster

 # Repo Structure
-- BuildEKSStructure builds an EKS cluster in AWS through a Jenkins job (Refer the Readme.md in the BuildEKS folder).
+- BuildEKSCluster builds an EKS cluster in AWS through a Jenkins job (Refer the Readme.md in the BuildEKS folder).
 Run the Jenkins Job to create an EKS cluster
 - DeployKafkaToEKS deploys the Kafka on EKS.
 Run the Jenkins Job in this folder to deploy Kafka